Lower Duwamish River

 We are currently assessing impacts to:

 - Wildlife, including fish, birds, mammals.

 Cleanup of the Lower Duwamish River has begun, and will continue for many years.
 But cleanup alone will not restore the salmon and other resources that have been impacted by past contamination.
 In order to restore these injured resources, additional habitat must be restored.
 This is especially true for the survival and recovery of threatened fish species, including the Puget Sound Chinook salmon and Puget Sound Steelhead.
 The young of these species spend time in this part of the Duwamish River as they transition from freshwater to saltwater.

-In 2013, we completed a final Restoration Plan.
-In 2014, as part of a Investigation performed by trustees to identify injuries to natural resources caused by oil spills, hazardous substance releases, and grounding incidents in National Marine Sanctuaries, and plan restoration activities.
-The goal of NRDA is to restore natural resources and compensate the public for lost recreational use. settlement, the Boeing Company constructed one of the largest restoration projects on the Lower Duwamish River—almost five acres of mudflat, marsh, and riparian vegetation, providing habitat for fish and wildlife.
-The company Bluefield Holdings, Inc. has also completed a restoration project and plans to sell credits derived from the project to The individuals, companies, or government agencies potentially responsible for an oil spill, hazardous substance release, or ship grounding incident. to address injuries to natural resources.
+In 2013, the trustees completed a final Restoration Plan (PDF, 124 pg).
+In 2014, as part of a NRDA settlement, the Boeing Company constructed one of the largest restoration projects on the Lower Duwamish River—almost five acres of mudflat, marsh, and riparian vegetation, providing habitat for fish and wildlife.
+The company Bluefield Holdings, Inc. has also completed a restoration project and plans to sell credits derived from the project to potentially responsible parties to address injuries to natural resources.
 We are planning additional projects to restore mudflats, marshes, and shoreline vegetation on the river.
-In 2016 a workshop report was published regarding habitat lessons learned on the Lower Duwamish River.
+In 2016 a workshop report was published regarding habitat lessons learned on the Lower Duwamish River (PDF, 37 pg).